Aging in Place

 By 2030, nearly one in five Americans will be over age 65.
 Today, more than 35 million Americans are age 65 or above – a tenfold increase in the 65 and over population since 1900.

-In past generations, it was assumed that when an individual or a couple reached a certain age, they were expected to move into a senior living facility, retirement home, or move in with their children.
+In past generations, it was assumed that when an individual or a couple reached a certain age, they were expected to live in a senior living facility, retirement home, or move in with their children.
 That is not necessarily the case anymore.
 Many seniors still enjoy an active and high-quality retirement, and it isn’t always necessary to give up their autonomy or their home.

 A growing specialty within the remodeling industry called Aging in Place allows active seniors to stay in their homes longer.
 Aging in Place (also known as Universal Design) is a design approach that seeks to create environments and systems that can be used by as many people as possible and adapts the home to the physical needs of its occupants.